abhikalparya/House-Price-Prediction/README.md

-# house-price-prediction
+# House Prediction Model
-This is a house price prediction model crested in Python using Scikit-Learn.
+This is a house price prediction model created in Python using Scikit-Learn.